The Deep Litter Method for goats

 Step #3 Add more bedding as you go.

-Every week or so as the weather continues to get cold, you can add more bedding to the top of the old.
-This helps to keep the smell down while also keeping your animal’s lungs free from ammonia.
-It is good to know that a goat’s lungs are quite delicate, and the ammonia created from their urine can be toxic to breathe in.
-By adding fresh bedding over the old, you will keep the smell down and your goats will do just fine.
+The fresh bedding will help keep the smell down while keeping your animal’s lungs free from ammonia.
+It is good to know that a goat’s lungs are pretty delicate, and the ammonia created from their urine can be toxic for them to continuously breathe in.

 goats eating from a hay bin in a barn

-It is important to remember that whatever you add now and throughout the winter season will need to be removed later.
-Try to keep bedding additions to a minimum adding enough to keep the smell down and create a warm area without overdoing it.
+To help, try to keep bedding additions to a minimum, adding enough to keep the smell down and create a warm area without overdoing it.

 Step #4 Spot clean.